SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

   are directly landing in users directory "/c/Users/saikiran" in gitbash.
 - What is the Port number of SSH ?
 22 its a secure connection.
 - What is the Algorithm for connecting to github accounts ?
-- Command to generate a Key-Pair ? ssh-keygen -f saikiran
+- Command to generate a Key-Pair ? "ssh-keygen -f saikiran"
 - We can add multiple github accounts in config file.
-- You can keep your private key in any location, but make sure to give correct location in config file.
+- You can keep your private key in any location but make sure to give correct location of your private key in config file.
-- Here the location of private key is created in /c/Users/saikiran and i have given ~ / saikiran.pem, how come the location is same ? because when you enter command pwd it will show your current directory when you are in "~" location.
+- Here the location of private key is created in /c/Users/saikiran and i have given ~ / saikiran.pem, how come the location is same ? because when you enter command "pwd" it will show your current directory when you are in "~" location.
 - Which one should we prefer while cloning the repo HTTPS (or) SSH ?
-- HTTPS is for username and password, SSH is for private key based authentication.
-- But prefer HTTPS while clonning the repo.
+- HTTPS is for Username and Password, SSH is for private key based authentication.
+But prefer HTTPS while clonning any repository from github.
 - Github is nothing but a folder in internet with tracking capabilities.
-- What is Shibang in Shellscript (or) Bashscript ?
+- What is Shibang in Shellscript (or) Bashscript ? #!/bin/bash
 - If you want git in Visual Studio only, then go to view ---> Terminal ---> Select gitbash
 - If you enter wrong URL while pushing to github then we can set using the below command "git remote set-url origin <url_of_the_repository>"
-- If git is not configured in the github account yet, still developers can start writing their code in the VS until git is ready and later they can push it to the git.
+- If git is not configured in the github account yet, still developers can start writing their code in VS until git is ready and later they can push it to the git.
 - A normal folder will become git, when you initialize by using command "git init"
-- How do you capture the output of any linux command in a variable ? using command substitution like this DATE=$(date)
+- How do you capture the output of any linux command into a variable ? using command substitution like this DATE=$(date) ; ID=$(id -u) etc.
-- What is the use of arguments in the shellscript ?
+- What is the use of arguments in the shellscript ? $1,$2,$3...$N,$@,$#
 - While connecting to external systems like DB, how to hide password while entering in terminal ?
 - Is really data-types are important in shellscript ?
+NO!
 - What are arrays in shellscript ?
 Array index will start from 0,1,2,3....
-We have notation for "ALL" that is "@" and how many args are passed is "$#"
+We have notation for "ALL" that is "@" and how many args are passed is "#"
+- Write a shellscript of array, using FRUITS example ?

 ### Session-13
-- Write a condition, if given number is greater than 100 (or) given number is lessthan 100.
+- Write a shellscript using condition, if given number is greater than 100 (or) given number is lessthan 100.
-- Install mysql, git, postfix, net-tools first using conditions, functions & store logs in tmp.
+- Install mysql, git, postfix, net-tools first using conditions then functions & store logs in tmp.
-- Write a loop script to print numbers from 1 to 1000.
+- Write a loop script to print numbers from 1 to 1000 ?
 - Write a shellscript to install multiple packages using loops ?
-- What is root user and exit status ?
+- What is root user and exit status ? id (or) id -u and $?
-- What is function in shellscript ? where we generally keep our functions ? under variables
+- What is function in shellscript ? we generally keep our functions under variables.
 - There will be NO logs in "less /var/log/messages" we need to store that logs, otherwise we cannot troubleshoot, make sure you should not log in the current folder of server come outside and then do.
-- What is the purpose of redirection ?
+- What is the purpose of redirection ? nothing but storing the output in our required folder.
 - How to redirect the output ? "yum install nginx -y > output.text" you can keep any name in place of output like saikiran.text etc.
-- What are special variables in shellscript and it should be in the double qotes ? and what are colour coding in shellscript ?
+- What are special variables in shellscript and they should be in double qotes ? and how do you use the colour coding in shellscript ?
 - You should not do any changes (or) adding new files in server terminal, come one step back like after going to home folder (cd) like ~ ---> Here you can store the logs for practicing as siva showed in the terminal, here in terminal, if you get any errors (or) not working properly you can delete that folder and clone again from the github (NO problem)
-- How to remove package in shellscript ? "sudo dnf remove <package_name> -y" (or)
-- sudo yum remove <package_name> -y
+- Removing package ? sudo dnf remove <package_name> -y (or) sudo yum remove <package_name> -y
 - How do you handle the errors in shellscript ? using a special variable called exit-status "$?"
 - What is the disadvantage in shellscript ?
-Even if shellscript faces error, it wont stop, it is our responsibility to check the errors by writing conditions and exit-status a special variable "$?"
+Even if shellscript faces error, it wont stop, it will continue to run the script.
+It is our responsibility to check the errors by writing conditions and exit-status.

 ### Session-14
 - Write a shellscript to install multiple packages using loop, like giving args outside the script ?
 - Configure the Roboshop project using shellscript ?
 - What is SED in shellscript ?
 If i want permanent change (sed -i) and temperory change (sed -e) ?
-- Where this SED is used in shellscript ? to change the configuration (or) like giving remote access to other servers in shellscript.
+- Where this SED is used in shellscript ? it’s used to search, find, replace, insert, or delete text in a file without opening the file in a text editor.
 - How to check logs in shellscript ? "sudo less /var/log/messages"
-- Command to check remote connections ? netstat -lntp
+- Command to check for remote connections ? "netstat -lntp"
-- Shellscript is keeping all individual Linux commands in one file, instead of one by one commands, which was done while configuring the project manually.
+- Shellscript is like keeping all individual Linux commands in one file, instead of running one by one commands, which was done while configuring the project manually.
 - yum list installed git (or) yum list installed | grep <package_name>
 - Can we set $?
-(Exit status) to automatically exit in shellscript ?
+(Exit status) to automatically exit in shellscript ? "set -e" but it wont work.
-- Instead of giving &>> $LOGFILE everywhere, we can give "exec &>$LOGFILE" under logfile name and and why we dont prefer this.
+- Instead of giving &>> $LOGFILE everywhere, we can give "exec &>$LOGFILE" under logfile name.
-- What is the use of logs ? why we check logs ? trouble shooting will be easy and we can check wether the remote connections are successful or not.
+- What is the use of logs ?
+In shell scripting, logs are used to record what the script did, when it did it, and whether it succeeded or failed.
+They act like a black box recorder for your script — if something goes wrong, you can look back and see why.

 ### Session-15
 - How do we set to exit automatically when shellscript faces errors ?